Leaflet/Leaflet/CONTRIBUTING.md

 ### API documentation

 Since Leaflet 1.0.0-rc1, the API documentation in `reference-1.0.0.html` is handled via [Leafdoc](https://github.com/Leaflet/Leafdoc).
-The file in `gh-pages` is synchronized on every release of a new Leaflet version, and may not necessarily reflect the development code in the `master` branch.
+This means that next to the code for every method, option or property there is a special code comment documenting that feature.
+In order to edit the API documentation, just edit these comments in the source code.

 In order to generate the documentation, just run